OIG Fraud Hotline

 - To report people misusing social security benefits, contact the Social Security Administration Office of the Inspector General.

-- To report people misusing Section 8 or other housing benefit program, contact the Department of Housing and Urban Development Office of the Inspector General, the Massachusetts Department of Housing and Community Development and/or the local housing authority.
+- To report people misusing Section 8 or other housing benefit programs, contact the Department of Housing and Urban Development Office of the Inspector General, the Massachusetts Department of Housing and Community Development and/or the local housing authority.

 - To report people misusing public assistance program benefits (e.g., EBT, SNAP, MassHealth), contact the Bureau of Special Investigations.